List of tartans: UK military or government tartans

 It is unclear from available official documentation what tartans (ones apparently no longer in British military use at all) correspond to the serial numbers now missing from the specifications: 5, 10, 12, 13, 14, 17, 20, 21, 23, 24, and 25.

 Scottish clan tartans

 The tartans in this list are those ascribed to particular clans of Scotland, including Highland, Lowland, Isles, and Borders clans.
-Their status varies widely; armigerous clans generally accept them, while some have been officially adopted or rejected by a clan chief.
+Their statuses vary widely; armigerous clans generally accept them, while some have been officially adopted or rejected by a clan chief, which may often include tartans made for certain districts.